 When should you start your holiday year?

 The restart of company annual leave should be one that you look forward to.
-But when should you start your holiday year?
-We look into the potential issues business owners may face

 For employees, this is an exciting time, but for business owners, it can be the complete opposite.
 Business owners know that holiday requests mean a lot of paperwork and HR wrangling.
 There will be forms to file, spreadsheets to check, calendars to update, potential conflicts and the hope that after all that, no errors have been made.
 This all means that business owners and managers are spending time on admin rather than getting on with growing their business.